northern-bites/nbites/README.txt

  INSTALLING LIBRARIES AND CROSS COMPILER

 In order to compile the man binaries, you must first have the NaoQI libraries  and associated cross compiler installed on your machine.
-The archives needed to do this are available on our server.
+These libraries are the property of Aldebaran Robotics, but are mirrored on our server for those with a Bowdoin login.
+You may contact Aldebaran for the libraries.

  The default configuration is to install to /usr/local/nao.

 NOTE: The given commands should be executed from the directory where you downloaded the archives.
-Also, depending on your system setup, you may need root privilages to install to /usr/local/nao
+Also, depending on your system setup, you may need root privileges to install to /usr/local/nao

 LINUX:
-First, get the NaoQI libraries by saving the file
+First, get the NaoQI libraries by retrieving the file <https://robocup.bowdoin.edu/files/software/nao/NaoQi/1.2.0/linux/NaoQiRobocup-1.2.0-Linux.tar.gz>.
-<https://robocup.bowdoin.edu/files/software/nao/NaoQi/NaoQiRobocup-1.0.0-Linux.tar.gz> to your computer.
 You should then extract the contents to /usr/local/nao (i.e. there should be a file /usr/local/nao/Release-notes.txt)

-	sudo tar -xvzf NaoQiRobocup-1.0.0-Linux.tar.gz -C /usr/local
+	sudo tar -xvzf NaoQiRobocup-1.2.0-Linux.tar.gz -C /usr/local

 If the directory /usr/local/nao already exists you should move it first